Jack Suwinski Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.05 team ERA that ranks 14th among all league pitching staffs.
+- The Brewers have a 4.09 team ERA that ranks 14th among all MLB pitching staffs.

-- Brewers pitchers combine to rank 23rd in baseball in home runs surrendered (106 total, 1.3 per game).
+- Brewers pitchers combine to allow 107 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

 © 2023 Data Skrive.
 All rights reserved.